 This conceptualisation of constitutional justice is universally accepted in countries applying the Kelsen (continental) constitutional normative model.
 This makes sense: "a constitution - as described in the general report of the XIV Congress of the European Constitutional Courts' Conference (Vilnius, 3-6 June, 2008) - without a constitutional control body, which possesses the authority to certify contradictions of regular normative acts with the constitution, is lex imperfecta.
 A constitution becomes lex perfecta only when the constitutional court can recognise regular laws that violate the constitution...
-Only the active position of the constitutional court can provide a real, rather than an assumed, implementation of the principle of constitutional supremacy...
+Only the active position of the principle of constitutional supremacy...
 The role of the constitutional court to ensure the application of constitutional supremacy is fundamental.
-Through constitutional control, the constitution, as a legal act, transforms into "live" law" and - let's add - constitutionalism transforms into "live" Constitutionalism.
+Through constitutional control, the constitution, as a legal act, transforms into "live" law"9 and - let's add - constitutionalism transforms into "live" Constitutionalism.

-&lt;sup>8 See: Constitutional Court of the Russian Federation resolution, dated 16 June 1998, N 19-P, in the case of interpreting separate provisions of articles 125, 126 and 127 of the Constitution of the Russian Federation.
+8 See: Constitutional Court of the Russian Federation resolution, dated 16 June 1998, N 19-P, in the case of interpreting separate provisions of articles 125, 126 and 127 of the Constitution of the Russian Federation.
 SZ RF.
 1998.
 N 25.
 St. 3004.

-&lt;sup>9 See: General report of the XIV Congress of the European Constitutional Courts' Conference (Vilnius, 3-6 June, 2008).
+9 See: General report of the XIV Congress of the European Constitutional Courts' Conference (Vilnius, 3-6 June, 2008).
 Constitutional Justice.
 Bulletin from the Conference of Bodies of Constitutional Control of Young Democratic Countries.
 Yerevan.
 2008.
 Edition: 2-3.
 P. 110-111.